Slimming Neural Networks using Adaptive Connectivity Scores: Dataset and Preprocessing

-\paragraph{CIFAR10} This dataset is a 10 class subset of the original 80 million tiny images dataset.
+This dataset is a 10 class subset of the original 80 million tiny images dataset.
 The dataset split contains 50000 images for training, split as 5000 images/class, and 10000 images for testing where there are 1000 images/class.
 Each image in the dataset is originally $32\times 32 \times 3$.
 For preprocessing, we randomly crop the image after padding 4 pixels, then we randomly flip the image horizontally before normalizing its values using mean (0.4914, 0.4822, 0.4465) and std.
 (0.2470, 0.2435, 0.2616) for each channel respectively.
-During testing, the images are only normalized and provided to the DNN. \paragraph{ILSVRC2012} This dataset contains 1000 different classes of images totalling to about 1.2 million images overall for training and 50000 images for validation.
-The number of images per class varies between 732 to 1300.
-For preprocessing, we randomly crop the image in to $224 \times 224 \times 3$, then we randomly flip the image horizontally before normalizing its values using mean (0.485, 0.456, 0.406) and std.
-(0.229, 0.224, 0.225) for each channel respectively.
-During testing, we resize the original image to $256 \times 256 \times 3$, take a center crop of size $224 \times 224 \times 3$ before normalizing them.
+During testing, the images are only normalized and provided to the DNN.